Clever/clever-cli/README.md

 ### Action

 What you want to do with that endpoint.
-Valid options are list.
+Valid options are list, which returns all the results.

 ### Query